3D Chocolate Printing Guide

 The Choc Creator V2.0 Plus reads only G-code (instruction code) files.
 The ChocPrint program we issue with the printer can be used to convert STL files into G-codes that are suitable for chocolate printing.

-We do not currently provide users with any 3D modelling software.
+We do not currently provide users with any 3D modeling software.
 We have found the development of any propriety software (other than our slicer, ChocPrint) to be unnecessary due to the amount of highly capable freeware already available on the internet.
 Choc Edge can also advise users on the best software to use for designing their own models depending on their level of experience.

 I tried working with some of the 3D software you suggest, but I just can't get to grips with it.
-I'm simply no good at this kind of stuff.
+I'm simply no good at this kind of design stuff.
 What are my options if I still want to work with a Choc Creator?

 Some of your options are:

-Use designs from Choc Edge's library.
+Use designs from Choc Edge's 2D/3D library or apps